tie-pilot-qxw/Triton-distributed/docs/index.rst

 - Follow the :doc:`installation instructions <getting-started/installation>` for your platform of choice.
 - Take a look at the :doc:`tutorials <getting-started/tutorials/index>` to learn how to write your first Triton-distributed program.
+- Explore our :doc:`end-to-end integration <getting-started/e2e/index>` to learn how Triton-Distributed accelerates inference for real-world LLMs.

 .. toctree::
    :maxdepth: 1